-Climate varies naturally on all time-scales from hundreds of millions of years down to the year-to-year Prominent in the Earth's history have been the 100,000 year glacialinterglacial cycles when climate was mostly cooler than at present Global surface temperatures have typically varied by 5-7°C through these cycles, with large changes in ice volume and sea level, and temperature changes as great as 10-15°C in some middle and high latitude regions of the Northern Hemisphere Since the end of the last ice age, about 10,000 years ago, global surface temperatures have probably fluctuated by little more than 1°C Some fluctuations have lasted several centuries, including the Little Ice Age which ended in the nineteenth century and which appears to have been global in extent which have occured naturally on Earth over the last 10,000 years, and the rise in sea level will be about three to six times faster than that seen over the last 100 years or so
+7.0.2 Climate varies naturally on all time scales from hundreds of millions of years down to the year to year.
+Prominent in the Earth's history have been the 100,000 year glacial-interglacial cycles when climate was mostly cooler than at present.
+Global surface temperatures have typically varied by 5-7°C through these cycles, with large changes in ice volume and sea level, and temperature changes as great as 10-15°C in some middle and high latitude regions of the northern hemisphere.
+Since the end of the last ice age, about 10,000 years ago, global surface temperatures have probably fluctuated by little more than 1°C. Some fluctuations have lasted several centuries, including the Little Ice Age which ended in the nineteenth century and which appears to have been global in extent.

-The changes predicted to occur by about the middle of the next century due to increases in greenhouse gas concentrations from the Business-as-Usual emissions will make global mean temperatures higher than they have been in the last 150,000 years
+7.0.3 The changes predicted to occur by about the middle of the next century due to increases in greenhouse gas concentrations from the Business-as-Usual emissions will make global-mean temperatures higher than they have been in the last 150,000 years.